 For the Brussels sprouts chips:

-- 1/8 teaspoon natural salt, plus more to taste
+1/8 teaspoon sea salt, plus more to taste

 For the soup:

-- 2 tablespoons grapeseed oil or extra-virgin olive oil
+2 tablespoons grapeseed or extra virgin olive oil

 Slice the bottom tip of each sprout, and peel off the outer leaves.
 Trim off a bit more of the bottom, and peel off the next layer of leaves.
 Continue this process until you've removed all of the leaves.